aws/aws-fpga/hdk/README.md

 * Before starting your new design review the specification for the AWS Shell (SH) to Custom Logic (CL) [interface](./docs/AWS_Shell_Interface_Specification.md).
 * Try the [debug flow](docs/Virtual_JTAG_XVC.md) and understand the [shell timeout behavior](docs/HOWTO_detect_shell_timeout.md).
-* When your ready, copy an example to [start your own CL design](./cl/developer_designs/Starting_Your_Own_CL.md) and make a simple modification to get familiar with customizing the hardware developer kit for your development needs.
+* When you are ready, copy an example to [start your own CL design](./cl/developer_designs/Starting_Your_Own_CL.md) and make a simple modification to get familiar with customizing the hardware developer kit for your development needs.